linode/docs/docs/guides/tools-reference/tools/how-to-install-and-configure-streamlink/index.md

 - "[Streamlink's Player Options](https://streamlink.github.io/cli.html#positional-arguments)"
 ---

-Streamlink lets you watch any stream inside your favorite media players such as VLC or Media Player.
+Streamlink lets you watch any stream inside your favorite media players such as [VLC](https://www.videolan.org/vlc/), [MPlayer](https://mplayerhq.hu/design7/news.html), and [QuickTime](https://support.apple.com/downloads/quicktime).
 You can watch [YouTube](https://www.youtube.com), [Twitch](https://www.twitch.tv), or [DailyMotion](https://www.dailymotion.com/us) video streams on your desktop instead of in your browser.
 Aside from a cleaner experience, streaming via any desktop player has far less impact on your PC's resources leading to smoother playback.

 In this guide, you learn how to install and configure Streamlink on the macOS, Ubuntu, and Debian distributions.
 For a list of all available streaming resources, see [Streamlink's Plugins documentation](https://streamlink.github.io/plugin_matrix.html).